osuosl/timesync-node/README.md

 Authentication
 --------------

-Authentication is handled with a number of "modules", including simple password- based, LDAP, and possibly more in the future.
+Initial authentication is handled with a number of "modules", including simple password-based, LDAP, and possibly more in the future.
 To use an authentication module, set the environment variable ``TIMESYNC_AUTH_MODULES`` to a JSON list containing the plugin names you wish to enable.
+If the variable is not set, TimeSync will default to allowing all forms.
 Note that some types of authentication may require additional settings (see below).

-If the ``TIMESYNC_AUTH_MODULES`` variable is empty, password-based authentication will be enabled as a default.
+If the ``TIMESYNC_AUTH_MODULES`` variable is empty, all supported forms of authentication will be enabled as a default.
 Invalid module names are ignored.

 **Possible options**: